ak-12345/ak-12345/README.md

 ## - I am currently learning Java, Python, C, and C++
 ##
 ##
 ## Some projects I worked on are from another UNCC course working on Python.
-The project itself is fairly simple
 ## - https://github.com/ak-12345/Intermediate-Python-Exercises-1.git